nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 That's right.
 You can't.

-In order to test this, we would need to understand the behaviour of this `Cookies` class and make sure we can reproduce the whole environment behind it so we can force some returns there.
+To test this we would need to understand the behaviour of this `Cookies` class and make sure we can reproduce the whole environment behind it so we can force some returns there.

 Please don't.

-We can fix this by injecting `Cookies` as dependency.
+We can fix this by injecting an instance of `Cookies` as dependency.
 Our test would look like the following:

 ```php
 // Test class...